-Thirdly we would expect a rolling barrage of criticism both about the flow of administrative and legislative changes necessary to block off loopholes, and about the implied very tough RSG Settlement.
+38. Thirdly we would expect a rolling barrage of criticism both any administrative and legislative changes necessary to block off loopholes, and about the toughness of the RSG Settlement.
 On the Settlement we would face particular criticism over assumptions that effectively required authorities to indulge in "creative accounting" arrangements such as capitalisation of which many would heartily disapprove.

-- 39. Finally Option G2/would require a Money Bill in the 1989/90 legislative session, where pressures on time are also likely to be considerable. - 40.
-It should also be noted that although this option would allow authorities with special funds to gain the grant benefits other authorities would receive correspondingly less grant within a given grant pool.
-The grant distribution in 1989/90 might therefore be very skewed leaving some authorities well placed for the introduction of the community charge but others poorly placed. - 41.
-Options C2 will prevent exploitation of the freedom to capitalise repairs and renewals in 1989/90.
-It is likely to be badly received by local government (see para 28 above) even if the approach is modified e.g. to allow capitalisation on the level of recent years.
-Furthermore, authorities have to know what is proposed before they set their rates for 1989/90, but this fore-knowledge will give them an opportunity to maximise capitalisation in 1987/88 and 1988/89.
+39. Finally Option G2 would require a Money Bill in the 1989/90 legislative session, where pressures on time are also likely to be considerable.

+40. It should also be noted that although this option would allow authorities with special funds to gain the grant benefits other authorities would receive correspondingly less grant within a given grant pool.
+The grant distribution in 1989/90 might therefore be very skewed leaving some authorities well placed for the introduction of the community charge but others poorly placed.

+41. Options C2 will prevent exploitation of the freedom to capitalise repairs and renewals in 1989/90.
+If no action is taken authorities might at the outer limit be able to fund up to £500m of additional expenditure on repair and maintenance or elsewhere in their programmes through capital receipts.
+Action to prevent this would be badly received by local government (see para 28 above) even if the approach is modified e.g. to allow capitalisation on the level of recent years.
+Furthermore, authorities have to know what is proposed before they set their rates for 1989/90, but this fore-knowledge will give them an opportunity to maximise capitalisation in

+1987/88 and 1988/89.
 This option cannot therefore be wholly effective.
 Option C1 would be less controversial and would operate successfully on one aspects of the problem.
 Neither of these options would require legislation.

-Either Option G1 or G2 can be combined with Option C1, or Option C2.
+42. Either Option G1 or G2 can be combined with Option C1, or Option C2.
 Option G1 (RSG Closedown in July 1988) would remove the grant incentives to undertake capitalisation and to that extent, but to that extent only, would make Options C1 and C2 less necessary.
 A combination of Option C2 and Option G2 would be an effective approach to 1989/90 provided allowance was made for potential manipulation in framing the 1989/90 Settlement, but this combination of a pre-emptive Settlement and the announcement of Option C2 might well lead authorities to maximise the opportunities still open to them in 1987/88 and 1988/89.
 Option C1 would, however, shut off one avenue of manipulation completely.